SEEKCommons/seekcommons-org-website/project-activities.md

                 <header class="major">
                     <h3>Resource Hub</h3>
                 </header>
                 <p>Our Hub hosts references to research tools, resources, and curricular modules on the participatory governance of socio-environmental projects.
 We have worked to document and deposit research outputs from our Network members on Wikidata (to increase their findability).
 We have also created a module of Gala (the sustainability education platform) to access the linked data we curated.
-The ultimate goal of our Hub is to provide easy access to all the research outputs of our Network in a way that is well-aligned with the goals of data management and stewardship that we can find in FAIR/CARE/Commons principles.
+Our goal is to provide easy access to all the research outputs of our Network in a way that is well-aligned with the goals of data management and stewardship that we can find in FAIR/CARE/Commons principles.
                 </p>
                 <ul class="actions">
                     <li><a href="https://github.com/SEEKCommons/resource-hub" class="button">Learn more</a></li>